swapsCAPS/codaisseur-github/blog-post.md

 [github image]

-My problem with it is that it only displays big events, like when a user create a new repo for example.
+My problem with it is that it only displays big events, like when a user creates a new repo for example.
 But I wanted to see more!
 Especially a better overview of commits and when they were made.
 Luckily GitHub provides an API we can call to fetch data and display it as we please.
 There is a catch though.
 To make a lot of calls to the API we need to authenticate ourselves.